 Then, you’ll stir in the oat flour, almond flour, baking soda, baking powder, cinnamon, nutmeg, salt, and flax meal.
 I use oat flour and almond flour from Bob’s Red Mill – always my go-to flour brand for all gluten-free flours!!

 How to make your own oat flour: If you don’t have access to oat flour right now, you can make it yourself by grinding oats in a blender or food processor until fine and floury!

 If you don’t have one or the other of the flours, you can use all of one or the other, but I find the combo has the best texture and flavor here!
 You could also substitute all of the flour for a GF baking flour, like Bob’s Red Mills!

-Finally, just stir in the shredded carrots and nut, if you’d like!
-If you’re a raisins-in-your-carrot-cake kind of person, you could stir in some of those here, too!
+Finally, just stir in the shredded carrots and nuts, if you’d like!
+If you want to add in any other goodies, here are some ideas: